-The TOE is defined uniquely by its name and version number ST33K1M5C and ST33K1M5T C01 together with the IC and firmware version identifiers.
+The TOE is defined uniquely by its name and version number ST54L and ST54LF B01.

 2.9 Evaluation Results

 The evaluation lab documented their evaluation results in the [ETR], which references an ASE Intermediate Report and other evaluator documents.
 To support composite evaluations according to [COMP] a derived document [ETRfC] was provided and approved.
 This document provides details of the TOE evaluation that must be considered when this TOE is used as platform in a composite evaluation.